naush/digital_clock/README.md

-## Goal: Write a program that displays LCD style digital clock interface.
+## Goal: Write a program that displays a LCD style digital clock.

 ### Part 1